ehsandastani/Blockchain/README.md

 Of course, you really purchased a title to a car.
 Blockchain handles digital assets You still have to physically get the keys and the car from the seller!
 </p>

-<p id="footnote-1" align="justify">* Immutability  isn’t  actually  a  blockchain  guarantee.
+<p id="footnote-1" align="justify">[Note 1]: Immutability  isn’t  actually  a  blockchain  guarantee.
 You  can  change
 data in any block,  even after other blocks are added to the blockchain.
 Howerever, as soon as you change a block, that block and all subsequent blocks fail integrity checks  and  your  node  is  out  of  sync.
  Instead  of  saying  that  the  blockchain  is